 This article is a re-posting from a website that is no longer online.
 It is believed to have originated from http://home.versanet.de/~dieter-priebe/history.html and was originally written by Cindy and David Johnson.
+An archived version of his website can be found here.
 The original article has been left in its original form.
 However, some grammatical errors have been corrected, and annotations have been added where necessary for clarity.
 As a descendant of the Priebe family, most of this account appears to be accurate, except for minor discrepancies with dates and other smaller details.
 Please feel free to submit any corrections.

 Albertina Priebe’s paternal grandparents, Karl Anton Priebe (1787-1857) and Louise Charlotte Boese (1807-1883) were married in 1828 in Gramenz.
 (Spellings appear to be standardized.
 Most records refer to “Carl Anton Priebe.”
 Many sources list Carl’s birth as 1787 in Garnsee, Marienwerder Westpreußen.
 However, Carl’s profession was a Holzwärter, or forest warden/ranger, in Bramstädt by Gissolk in 1828.
 Though his year of marriage has yet to be substantiated, it could be assumed that they might have been from the same area.
 Bogislav Heinrich Priebe, a former Holzwärter, died in Bramstädt at the age of 100 in 1824, leaving behind a daughter-in-law, two grandsons, and a granddaughter.
 This alone is enough evidence to call into question Carl Anton Priebe’s true birth date and place.
 Additionally, the Priebe surname is found in large numbers throughout the surrounding areas in the 1717 Hufenklassifikation.
 More will be written on this later) Albertina’s aunt Wilhelmine was born in 1828.
 Father, Karl was born in 1830 (born in 1829), followed by August (1832), Louisa (Raddatz ’35), Frederich (’41), Johan (’46) and Albertine (Priebe ’49).
 Karl and Louise lived during the time when the last of the manorial system was being dismantled.
 Farmers gained the right to personal freedom, to move freely, to buy land, and to buy themselves out of services.
 Property transfers in nearby Grunwald where Karl’s sisters lived, also under the same manor Lord largely took place in the 1830’s.
 The cost of gaining freedom in Gramenz was ceding to the lord of the manor around 1/3 of the land worked by the farmer.
 Giving up this much land was not easy.
 Loss of access to woodlands, loss of protection from the manor lord during hard times caused many farmers to object to the liberation.